-- Judges usually require that a notice be published once a week for three weeks in two newspapers.
-One newspaper must be the Daily Washington Law Reporter; the other can be a newspaper of general circulation such as the Washington Post, the Washington Times, or the Washington Afro-American.
+- Judges usually require that a notice be published once a week for three weeks in two newspapers, although only one is required.
+One newspaper must be a legal newspaper; judges usually specify the Daily Washington Law Reporter.
+The other can be a newspaper of general circulation that you choose, such as the Washington Post, the Washington Times, or the Washington Afro-American.

 - After you have received the court order granting your motion, you are responsible for making arrangements with the newspapers.
 Contact their classified advertisements office and explain that you need a legal notice published.

-- You must provide the notice, signed by the judge, to the newspapers.
+- You must provide the notice to the newspapers.
 Most judges will send you that notice together with the order granting your motion.
-If the judge does not, go to the Family Court Central Intake Center, Room JM-520, or the Family Court Self-Help Center, Room JM-570 for assistance.
+If the judge does not, go to the Family Court Central Intake Center or the Family Court Self-Help Center for assistance.

 How much does it cost?

 Every newspaper is different.
-You will have to contact the newspaper to find out.
+You will need to contact the newspaper to find out.

 What do I do after the notice has been published?